 Q: In Why Does He Do That there are two sections that are similar and I'm not sure how to format... like a play?
 Like a list?
 Something else?
 The first is a Q&A, the second is like "If this... then this..."
-160

-THE ABUSIVE MAN IN EVERYDAY LIFE

-THE ABUSIVE MAN IN RELATIONSHIPS

-- · Causes you to believe that you will be physically harmed - Forces you to have sexual contact or other unwanted physical intimacy

-Drawing on the above definition, we can answer important questions that arise:
+THE ABUSIVE MAN IN EVERYDAY LIFE THE ABUSIVE MAN IN RELATIONSHIPS 160 an opening to let his violence show, thereby putting her on notice · Causes you to believe that you will be physically harmed · Forces you to have sexual contact or other unwanted physical intimacy gives him the right to do something far worse to you.
+Drawing on the above definition, we can answer important questions that arise: couple of times.
+Is he right?
 Is it violence if he tells me he will "kick the crap" out of me but he never does it?

-Yes.
+A: If your actions did not harm, frighten, or control him, they wouldn't Yes.
 Threats of bodily harm are physical abuse.
 The woman ducks or cowers, she runs out of the room, she goes into hiding with her children.
 There are emotional effects as well, of course, as physical abuse is by nature psychologically abusive.